 Impetus was founded with a belief in social equality – that all young people should have the same chance to succeed whatever their background.
 And you cannot believe in social equality without believing in racial equality.
-Further to that, we believe that embedding racial diversity in every aspect of our work will make us a better, smarter organisation, truly able to implement our mission.

 Non-racism vs. anti-racism